ivopetkov/html-server-components-bearframework-addon/README.md

 composer require ivopetkov/html-server-components-bearframework-addon
 ```

-**Download a zip file**
+**Download an archive**

-Download the [latest release](https://github.com/ivopetkov/html-server-components-bearframework-addon/releases) from our GitHub page and include the autoload file.
+Download the [latest release](https://github.com/ivopetkov/html-server-components-bearframework-addon/releases) from the [GitHub page](https://github.com/ivopetkov/html-server-components-bearframework-addon) and include the autoload file.
 ```php
 include '/path/to/the/addon/autoload.php';
 ```

 ## Enable the addon
-Enable the addon for your application.
+Enable the addon for your Bear Framework application.

 ```php
 $app->addons->add('ivopetkov/html-server-components-bearframework-addon');